makyo/writing/posts/gender/_posts/2012-11-26-2-swedish-toy-ad-flips.markdown

 ---
 layout: link
-title: Up is Down and Girls are Boys: Swedish Toy Ad Flips the Script on Christmas
+title: "Up is Down and Girls are Boys: Swedish Toy Ad Flips the Script on Christmas"
 link: http://gawker.com/5963362/

 ---